summonholmes/hmm-pandas/README.md

 ## Forward-Backward
 ![alt text](https://raw.githubusercontent.com/summonholmes/hmm-pandas/master/forward_backward.png)

 For the Viterbi and Forward-Backward algorithms, a set of observations and hidden states are defined.
-The observations describe your average programmer.
-What is the programmer wearing, eating, or drinking  The hidden states describe how the programmer is feeling.
+The observations describe your average programmer and his outward appearance.
+What is the programmer wearing, eating, or drinking?
+The hidden states describe how the programmer is feeling.
 Does the programmer have a high and mighty attitude?
-The 'viterbi_pandas.py' script will predict the most likely sequence of hidden states for the programmer, while the 'forward_backward_pandas.py' script will calculate the posterior marginals for all hidden states; when provided a sequence of observations.
+When provided a sequence of observations, the 'viterbi_pandas.py' script will predict the most likely sequence of hidden states for the programmer, while the 'forward_backward_pandas.py' script will calculate the posterior marginals for all hidden states

-Unlike previous implementations, this project takes a vectorized approach towards dynamic programming.
-Therefore, the only source of iteration is the sequence of observations.
+Unlike previous implementations, this project utilizes a vectorized approach towards dynamic programming.
+Therefore, the scripts run much faster and more efficiently than implementations that loop continually.
+The only source of iteration is the sequence of observations.

 ## Getting Started
 This project requires few dependences and should be trivial to set up.
 However, an in-depth understanding of the HMM and its associated algorithms requires some knowledge of probability theory, data science, and dynamic programming.